teimurjan/teimurjan.github.io.development/src/markdown/experience.md

 #### Senior Frontend Engineer,<br/>September 2020 - Present

-* Supported and extended shared components library.
+- Supported and extended shared components library.
-* Day-to-day mentoring front-end engineers.
-* Analysis of the interface building approaches and architectures.
-* Deep thorough investigations on the modern frontend topics.
+- Coordinated and mentored engineers in delivering stable and supportable products.
+- Participated in frontend architecture design and modularity investigations.

-Technologies used: `Javascript`, `React`, `Typescript`, `Docker`, `Jenkins`, `Microfrontend`
+Technologies used: `Javascript`, `React`, `Typescript`, `Docker`, `Jenkins`, `Microfrontends`

 ## <a href="https://clubhouse.io" target="_blank" rel="noopener noreferrer">Clubhouse</a>

 #### Frontend Engineer,<br/>February 2019 - September 2020

-* Implemented new landing pages for the marketing site using GatsbyJS.
+- Implemented new landing pages for the marketing site using GatsbyJS.
-* Set up auto-generating types from GraphQL schemes.
+- Set up auto-generating types from GraphQL schemes.
-* Worked on migration from legacy JavaScript code based on MVP to React.js.
+- Worked on migration from legacy JavaScript code based on MVP to React.js.
-* Created a completely new app's navigational system.
+- Created a completely new app's navigational system.
-* Improved app's performance by 2 times by moving to code splitting.
+- Improved page switching performance by 2 times by moving to code splitting.

 Technologies used: `Javascript`, `React`, `Typescript`, `Gatsby`, `CSS3`, `HTML5`, `Prismic CMS`, `jQuery`